AdroitAnandAI/No-Touch-Display-Interface-at-Edge-IoT/README.md

 ### Mouth Aspect Ratio (MAR)
 Eye Aspect Ratio (EAR) is computed in this classic facial landmark paper to determine eye blinks.

-Inspired by EAR, we can compute MAR based on the available 4 landmarks obtained from OpenVINO model.
+Inspired by EAR, **we can compute MAR based on the available 4 mouth landmarks **obtained from OpenVINO model.

 Two gesture events can be identified using MAR:
 <ol>